Eyesight requirements

 • converting an overseas licence to a New Zealand licence.

-If you’re replacing your licence, you won’t have to prove this again unless you would like to remove a condition stating you must wear glasses or contact lenses while driving.
+If you’re replacing your licence, you won’t have to prove this again unless you'd like to remove a condition stating you must wear glasses or contact lenses while driving.

-You can provide a certificate or pass a check at an agent
+You can pass a check at an agent or provide a certificate

 You can prove that your eyesight is acceptable by: